Nevenall/sufficient-reason/System/Magick.md

 #### Resisting Feats

-  Reality can add any number of dice from a Mage's Paradox to it's pool for resisting a feat, but any paradox greater then the feat's effect dice will be lost unless the GM gives the Mage 1 PP per extra die to retain them.
+  Reality can add any number of dice from a Mage's Paradox to it's pool for resisting a feat.
+Any paradox greater then the feat's effect dice will be lost unless the GM gives the Mage 1 PP per extra die to retain them.

 #### Flaws

   When a mage rolls opportunties on a feat, reality may choose to sneak a flaw into their feat instead of saving the paradox for later.

-  Flaws may add complications to the mage's feat, but can't contradict it.
-For example, a flaw on fire ball can't change or reduce the effect dice of the fire ball, but it could cause damage to the mage, or complicate the situation by setting something important to the mage on fire.
+  Flaws can complicate the mage's feat, but can't contradict it.
+For example, a flaw in a wall of fire feat can't change or reduce the effect dice of the fire, but it could cause blowback to damage the mage, or complicate the situation by setting something important on fire.

 #### Backlash

   When reality successfully resists a mage's feat there is the chance to trigger a backlash.

 ### Burning Paradox